AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ### errors regarding insufficient permissions

-To use the RDE plugn, it requires you to be a member of the Cloud Manager **Developer - Cloud Service** Product Profile.
+To use the RDE plugin, it requires you to be a member of the Cloud Manager **Developer - Cloud Service** Product Profile.
 See [this page](/help/journey-onboarding/assign-profiles-cloud-manager.md#assign-developer) for more details.

 Alternatively, you can confirm that you have this developer role if you can log in to the developer console by running this command: